Darkmyter/Machine-Learning-In-Action-Summary/README.md

 ## Summaries

+The summaries will be added and updated as I'm reading the book.

 * [Chapter 1: What is a machine learning engineer?](summaries/chapter1.md)
 * [Chapter 2: Your data science could use some engineering](summaries/chapter2.md)